Forest of Dean Bouldering [START HERE]

 New to bouldering outdoors and want to know a good place to start in the Forest of Dean?
 Well the first venue I can suggest to visit is 3 Rocks.
 It is probably one of the least intimidating boulder areas in the Forest of Dean to visit, with relatively lowball bouldering, with good landings and family friendly (and dog friendly too!).
 Very easy to 'freestyle' these boulders if you are just starting out, climb them how you'd like!

 At 3 Rocks, both of the more friendly areas: 'Covidiots' and 'Big Little World', are both right on the track and pretty easy to find.
-'The Perfect Block' should be visited after these two in my opinion because it is a little harder to find, and by that time you should be well underway with 'topping out' and getting pretty confident outdoor bouldering.
+'The Perfect Block' should be visited after these two in my opinion but it is a little harder to find, and by that time you should be well underway with 'topping out' and getting pretty confident outdoor bouldering.

 - Covidiots is basically a small quarry, very good and soft landings (can even be bouldered without a matt if you are careful).
 It is relatively safe for children and dogs, and can be bouldered freestyle, with lots of big holds.